-- Manufacture the goods
+- Manufacture the products;

-- Store goods in warehouses
+- Store products in their warehouses;

 No two businesses are exactly alike.
 There will be something unique about yours too.
 But generally, to start a dropshipping business, you need to complete these 5 simple steps.

-- Figure out your niche
+1. Figure out your dropshipping niche

 For example, toothbrushes are a niche in the hygiene market.
 Eco-friendly bamboo toothbrushes are a specific niche of the toothbrushes niche.

 How to find a perfect dropshipping niche: